Advanced Wireless Communications and Networks

 Research Interests

-Professor Eltawil’s current research focuses on efficient architectures for computing and communications systems and wireless networks, encompassing low-power mobile systems, sensor networks, body-area networks, cyber-physical systems and critical infrastructure networks.
+Professor Eltawil’s current research focuses on efficient architectures for computing and communications systems and wireless networks, encompassing low-power mobile systems, machine learning platforms, sensor networks, body-area networks, and critical infrastructure networks.

 Education